zebrunner/legacy-documentation/docs/guide/dashboards.md

 **Optional:** If you have **“Modify widgets”** and **“Modify dashboards”** permissions, you can edit a dashboard by applying a certain parameter to all the widgets on a dashboard (instead of setting it for each widget manually).

-For example, you want to see your test results on a dashboard for the API platform only.
+For example, you want to see your test results on a dashboard for the Chrome API only.

 For this, perform the following steps: